Avoid Online Classifieds Scams

 5. Don't fall for job scams.
 If you’re looking for a job on Craigslist, you should be very careful about anyone who’s willing to hire you without an interview.
 Even if you’re applying for jobs that involve telecommuting, research the company just to be safe.
 Make sure they have a physical location near you and visit their offices before you provide any private information for a credit/background check.

-Never accept a job on Craigslist for secret shopping, international shipping management, foreign financial transfers, survey-taking, anything that requires you to pay money, or anything that simply involves “working from home” without going into greater detail.
+Never accept a job on any online classifieds web site for secret shopping, international shipping management, foreign financial transfers, survey-taking, anything that requires you to pay money, or anything that simply involves “working from home” without going into greater detail.
 These types of “jobs” are almost always a scam.

 6. Use a counterfeit pen detection pen.
 A counterfeit detection pen will allow you to find out if someone is trying to pay you in phony bills.
 These pens use a special iodine ink that changes color when applied to wood-based paper (real money is printed on fiber-based paper used exclusively by the government).
 You can find counterfeit detection pens at most office supply stores, or online, for around $5.

 7. Most online marketplace do not certify listings.
 Sites like Craigslist have no verification or screening process for transactions.
 If anyone claims to be “certified” or “guaranteed” by Craigslist, they’re almost certainly trying to scam you.
 Scammers frequently lie to get you to trust them.
 There is no such thing as “Craigslist buyer protection,” “Craigslist seller certification” or “Craigslist payment services.”
-Avoid anyone who uses these phrases or similar language.
+Avoid anyone who uses these phrases or similar language on any online site.

 8. Research the buyer or seller.
 Search for their name, email address, business or any other personal information they’ve provided.
 If this person has ever scammed anyone (or attempted to scam anyone) using the same information, it’s probably been reported online.
 Just remember that scammers often use many different aliases.